 The culture of "eating flower buds" is popular overseas

-Not only in Japan, but in parts of Europe and Asia, it is customary to eat the young flower buds and stems of Brassicaceae plants.
-For example, in Italy, it is common to quickly stir-fry arugula and broccoli sprouts or add them to soups.
+In Japan, as well as in parts of Europe and Asia, it's common to eat the young flower buds and stems of brassica plants.
+For example, in Italy, it's common to quickly stir-fry arugula and broccoli sprouts or add them to soups.

-Each variety has a slightly different bitterness and aroma, so it can be fun to find your favorite that makes you say, "I love this flavor!"
-Recently, it has become easy to grow overseas varieties in Japanese home gardens, so if you're interested, why not give it a try?
+Since the bitterness and aroma vary slightly depending on the variety, it can be fun to find your favorite!
+Recently, it's become easy to grow foreign varieties in Japanese home gardens, so if you're interested, please give it a try.

 Cooking variations of rape blossoms

-• Salad : Enjoy the aroma and bitterness of rape blossoms with simple seasonings such as mustard dressing or vinegar and miso dressing.
+• Salads: Enjoy the aroma and bitterness of rapeseed blossoms with simple seasonings such as mustard dressing or vinegared miso dressing.

-• Pasta : Add it to peperoncino or oil-based sauces to add color and flavor.
+• Pasta: Adding it to aglio e olio or oil-based sauces enhances both the color and flavor.

-• Soup : Add it at the end of the soup to add a beautiful bright green color and accentuate the flavor.
+• Soup: Adding it quickly at the end enhances the vibrant green color and adds a nice accent to the flavor.

 Rape blossoms add color to your life

-On the other hand, edible rapeseed flowers should be cooked as soon as possible to enjoy them at their best, retaining their bitterness and texture.
-If you can find rapeseed flowers of different varieties and origins, why not try comparing their tastes?
+On the other hand, edible rapeseed blossoms should be cooked as soon as possible to enjoy their bitterness and texture at their best.
+If you find rapeseed blossoms of various varieties and origins, be sure to try comparing their tastes.

 summary

-• Rape blossoms are a general term for the flower buds and flower stalks of the Brassicaceae family , and in fact, rape blossoms can be harvested in spring even from winter vegetables such as radishes, turnips, and Chinese cabbage.
+• Rapeseed flowers are a general term for the flower buds and stalks of plants in the Brassicaceae family, and in fact, rapeseed flowers can be harvested in spring from winter vegetables such as radishes, turnips, and Chinese cabbage.

 • The slightly bitter and slightly sweet taste is unique to ingredients that allow you to enjoy the changing seasons

-• Ornamental and edible varieties are different , so even yellow flowers can have completely different flavors.
+• ornamental and edible varieties are different, even yellow flowers can taste completely different.

 • There are many ways to cook it, such as with mustard, stir-fry, tempura, and pasta, so be sure to find a recipe that suits your taste